OS Maps App FAQ

 You can set a route colour when you save or edit a route.
-Additional, for routes that do not have a specific colour set, you can override it in 'Preferences' - 'Route Styling'.
+Additionally, for routes that do not have a specific colour set, you can override it in 'Preferences' - 'Route Styling'.
 This allows you to set a colour that works with the map layer you are using.

 How does the app calculate walking, running and cycling speeds?

-Walking running and cycling speeds are calculated based on an average speed set in your personal preferences.
+Walking, running and cycling speeds are calculated based on an average speed set in your personal preferences.
 Change it by going to 'Menu', 'Preferences' then 'Calculate Route times' and enter separate values for the three activity types.

 For walking routes only, the average speed is modified by Naismith's Rule, which adds additional time for going uphill.
 There's not adjustments applied for running or cycling, and there is no speed setting available for 'Other' type routes.

 Average speeds will also be heavily affected by the terrain.
 If possible, adjust your average speed figure for the type of terrain you cover most often to improve the accuracy of the time estimates.